berntb/attorg/README.md

 + Installability, cough.
 + Documentation.
 And preferably C-h k, C-h a.
 + It should now be possible to extend Attorg with templates and buttons/menus.
 The templates needs to be extracted to a separate file maybe the template language should be replaced (presently Underscore.js is used.)
-+ The command/key sequences should be put into a separate configuration file or in the GUI.
++ The command/key sequences shouldn't be listed in the code but put into a separate configuration file or in the GUI.
 + Saving(!) is needed.
 A couple of data sources should be configurable for users.
-At least one of Git or Dropbox.
+At least one of Git or Dropbox should be supported.
 + Agendas, probably just by an Emacs process.
 + Tags.
 + More search support.